ORDER TODAY to support the Brighton LGBTQ+ community and explore captivating queer literature like 'The Brightonians Under Siege.'

 Alf Le Flohic, Magic Farm and other Queer Tales

-This saucy sequel is a veritable tour-de-force of camp, catty humor and heartwarming homosocial homilies.
-Kay is a perfect angel when it comes to skewering the gauche guignol of Brighton’s self-styled aesthetes, artists and social climbers.
+This saucy sequel is a veritable tour-de-force of camp, catty humor, and heartwarming homosocial homilies that resonate within the Brighton LGBTQ+ community.
+Kay is a perfect angel when it comes to skewering the gauche guignol of Brighton’s self-styled aesthetes, artists, and social climbers, all while reflecting the themes found in queer literature like 'The Brightonians Under Siege.'

 Alf Le Flohic, Magic Farm and other Queer Tales